syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/file-manager/file-system-provider.md

 > By default, the service will run `8090` port.

-Now, just mapping the **ajaxSettings** property of the FileManager component to the appropriate file operation methods in the filesystem-server.js file will allows to manage the physical file system with NodeJS file system provider.
+Now, just mapping the **ajaxSettings** property of the FileManager component to the appropriate file operation methods in the filesystem-server.js file will allow to manage the physical file system with NodeJS file system provider.

 {% if page.publishingplatform == "aspnet-core" %}